 How Much Protein Does My Dog Need?

 All dogs, from puppies to seniors, need protein in their diet.
 But it varies from dog to dog.
 For example, working dogs who are highly active for most of the day and consistently break down their muscles through exercise require more protein than a dog who isn’t very active.
-Larger dogs need to be fed a larger amount of protein than smaller dogs to keep their muscles and bodies at optimal condition.
+Larger dogs need to be fed a larger amount of protein than smaller dogs to keep their muscles and bodies in optimal condition.
 Older arthritic animals who need to build muscle, puppies under one year old going through rapid growth, and pregnant and nursing dogs also need a higher level of protein to meet their bodies’ needs.

 Generally speaking, you don’t need to worry about feeding your dog too much protein.
 If protein intake is higher than the body needs, the excess will be removed through the urine.
-Weight gain can be an issue if they’re fed very high levels of protein over a long period of time, as the protein not needed for energy can be stored as fat.
+Weight gain can be an issue if they’re fed very high levels of protein over a long time, as the protein not needed for energy can be stored as fat.
 On the other hand, if your pup is getting too little protein in their diet, over time they may lose weight, show symptoms of weakness, or their coat may become rough and dull-looking.

 Protein for Dogs in Recovery

 A good rule of thumb to keep in mind is that protein needs are highest in dogs during periods of rapid growth and development.
-When muscles need to rebuild following trauma, protein is essential in providing the adequate nutrition for healthy tissue repair.
+When muscles need to rebuild following trauma, protein is essential in providing adequate nutrition for healthy tissue repair.
 This is why it’s important to up your pup’s protein intake when they are on the mend.
 When muscle tissues are damaged through injury or surgery, protein is the foundation for repair, while also helping to prevent muscle atrophy from lack of use.

 Picking Quality Protein Sources

-In reality, your dog does not need protein but rather the building blocks that make up protein, which are called amino acids.
+In reality, your dog does not need protein but rather the building blocks that make up protein, which is called amino acids.
 There are 22 amino acids dogs need to stay strong and healthy, and their bodies produce 12 of them – the other 10 (called essential amino acids) must be obtained through food sources.

 What this means is that you want to choose quality protein sources that are high in both bioavailability and digestibility.
 Egg, fish, beef, chicken, lamb, and rice all rank high on the scale.
 When picking your pup’s food, ensure one of these quality protein sources is listed in the first few ingredients.
 And of course, whole foods should always be a focus.